aslanSolutions/ToothHub-user/notification-service/README.md

-# Authentication and Authorization Service
+# Notification Service

-The Authentication and Authorization Service is a centralized solution designed to manage authentication and authorization for all microservices within the system.
-This service, built using Python Flask, plays a crucial role in issuing and validating access tokens.
+The Notification Service is a versatile communication tool built to handle communication between different services for sending notifications.
+Developed using Python Flask, it seamlessly integrates with external notification providers such as email and SMS.

 ## Getting Started

-Follow these instructions to set up and run the Authentication and Authorization Service on your local machine.
+Follow these instructions to set up and run the Notification Service on your local machine.

 ### Prerequisites